 The funding of the temple during David's reign (1 Chronicles 28 and 29) is another excellent example.
 The leaders gave vast amounts of wealth and building materials, setting an example for the rest of the nation.
 Though they did not actually build it, they had the vision for it, and their children eventually did it.
-God works no miracles to meet critical needs except through the miraculous giving of His willing people.
+God provides to meet critical needs, sometimes through the miraculous giving of His willing people.
 HMM III

-Thursday, August 13 The Return to the Upper Room
+The Return to the Upper Room